ivybarley/OpenEduAnalytics/packages/package_catalog/Learning_Analytics/README.md

 ## Problem Statement and Package Impact
 With varied modes of learning, learning platforms and learner needs, educators have challenges determining how students engage and learn in a class or course in-person, remotely and in hybrid settings.
 Due to this, they are not able to efficiently consolidate student learning activities and progress.

-**The Learning Analytics package provides assets to empower educators with insights to foster student well-being, drive student engagement and improve learning outcomes.** This package brings together signals on how students learn and complete a course to help educators improve overall class participation.
+This Package contains a set of assets that provides a professor or school leader with insights on learners' engagement, academic performance, and well-being at a class or course level.
+It brings together signals on how students learn and complete a course to help educators improve overall class participation.
 Educators can identify which courses, classes and students have lower or higher levels of engagement and the trends over time.

 The assets in this package can be combined with course completion, graduation rates, competency measures, or other outcome data to identify how these patterns relate to learning outcomes.